 If an unsubscribed subscriber opts-in again with their same email address, their record will show that they reactivated their subscription while maintaining all historical data.

-If a subscriber who has been deleted opts-in again with the same email address, a new subscriber record is created for them as they are, essentially, starting from scratch.
+If a subscriber that was deleted opts-in again with the same email address, a new subscriber record is created for them.